-Both+and thinking allows us to understand paradoxes and calls for creative solutions that are inclusive of all stakeholders.
+Both+and thinking allows us to understand paradoxes and calls for creative solutions that are inclusive of all stakeholders. /WHAT IS ASSESSED HERE: HOW YOU BALANCE YOUR CAPACITY TO ANALYZE AND PLAN WITH THE UNDERSTANDING OF NATURAL CYCLES, AND MAKE THEM PART OF YOUR MINDSET.

-Since we cannot control what others think or do, but do have control over our own way of thinking, there may be an interesting path worth exploring /WHAT IS ASSESSED HERE:

-HOW YOU BALANCE YOUR CAPACITY

-TO ANALYZE AND PLAN WITH THE

-UNDERSTANDING OF NATURAL

-CYCLES, AND MAKE THEM PART OF

-YOUR MINDSET.